beeware/beeware-tutorial/docs/en/tutorial/tutorial-0.md

 Support for Raspberry Pi is limited at this time.

 **Important:** You *must* use the system Python provided by your operating system.
-Alternative Python installations (pyenv, Anaconda, manually compiled Python, etc.) will prevent you from successfully packaging your application for distribution in later steps of this tutorial.
+Python installs from other sources (such as uv, pyenv, Anaconda, manually compiled Python, etc.) will prevent you from successfully packaging your application for distribution in later steps of this tutorial.

 ///